-TRAFFIC SAFETY AND ROAD CONDITIONS: While in a foreign country, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
+TRAFFIC SAFETY AND ROAD CONDITIONS: While in Botswana, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Botswana is provided for general reference only, and may not be totally accurate in a particular location or circumstance.

 Driving in Botswana is challenging and motorists must drive defensively.
 As elsewhere in the region, traffic circulates on the left in Botswana.
 While the roads in major population centers are generally good, rural roads can be in poor condition and treacherous.
 Rolling power outages mean that many traffic lights and street lamps do not work properly.
 Approach traffic lights with caution; even when operational drivers should first visually confirm that they are clear to proceed after a light has turned green as opposing traffic frequently continues well after a red light.
 The combination of long, tedious stretches of two-lane highways without shoulders, high speed limits, free-range domestic animals (even in urban centers), and large numbers of pedestrians and hitchhikers in the roadways make fatal accidents a frequent occurrence.

 Smash and grab robberies from vehicles are not uncommon in Botswana, particularly in urban areas at traffic lights.
 Motorists should avoid carrying anything of value (hand bags, briefcases, purses, cell phones, etc.) in the passenger compartment that could attract potential assailants.